scooter99boston/bbu-gf/docs/gf_info/business_model_concepts.md

 Meeting budgetary requirements via subsidized donations is not a recommended business model.
 However, donations are always possible and often welcomed.

 #### BBU Perspective
-While the Board of Directors of the Bedrock Business Utility MAY accept donations, such income is not an assumed source of income.
+While the Governing Board of the Bedrock Business Utility MAY accept donations, such income is not an assumed source of income.

 ### Transaction Revenue